easycrud/docs/docs/guide/server-database.md

 (pk: Record<string, any>, permission?: Record<string, any>, data: Record<string, any>): Promise<number | { err: unknown; }>;
 ```

 The `updateByPk` function is used to update a record by primary key in the table.
-A permission object can be passed to check the permission of the record.
+A `permission` object can be passed to check the user permission of the record.

 ## Usage